-Welcome to the website of Saint Gerard Majella Catholic Church Knowle, Bristol, in the Diocese of Clifton.
-Please feel free to have a look at the site.
+Welcome to the website of the parish of Saint Gerard Majella Catholic Church, Knowle, Bristol, in the Diocese of Clifton.

 To all at St Gerard’s and beyond, especially in Sydney Australia, Coogee and Illawong.
 I would like to thank you for all your support and enthusiasm surrounding the live streaming of Mass.
 The comments received by email, text have been overwhelmingly supportive.
 Take comfort from knowing we are united in the love of God and our bonds as a community can only grow stronger.
 This time will pass, take heart, be strong, gentle, patient and kind.
 May God bless you all and our Holy Mother protect you.
 Fr George

 During this period when we are unable to gather in the parish church I am encouraging parishioners to gather in their homes, respecting social distancing advice, especially for the celebration of Sunday Mass.
 Whilst, we cannot come together as a physical community, we remain the community of the Church, untied always with the Church in glory, we are united with the community of saints, praying with us and for us.
 It is vital that we continue to form community in this way, so that we may continue to live the rhythm of our faith in the midst of our daily life, united in faith and love.
 Please be assured of my prayers for you all at this time, and I humbly ask that you remember all priests and religious in yours.
 May God bless and keep you and our Holy Mother protect you.

 Fr George Henwood